puppetlabs/puppet-docs/source/pe/3.0/install_what_and_where.markdown

 PE creates the following users:

-- **`peadmin`** --- An administrative account which can issue MCollective client commands.
+- **`peadmin`** --- An administrative account which can invoke orchestration actions.
 This is the only PE user account intended for use in a login shell.
-See [the section on orchestration](./orchestration_overview.html) for more about this user.
-This user exists on servers with the puppet master role, and replaces the `mco` user that was present in PE 1.2.
+See [the "Invoking Orchestration Actions" page of this manual](./orchestration_invoke_cli.html) for more about this user.
+This user exists on servers with the puppet master role.
 - **`pe-puppet`**  --- A system user which runs the puppet master processes spawned by Passenger.
 - **`pe-apache`** --- A system user which runs Apache (`pe-httpd`).
 - **`pe-activemq`** --- A system user which runs the ActiveMQ message bus used by MCollective.